Geometric Guidance for Globally Synchronized Deployment of Elastic Geodesic Grids: Related Work

-Elastic gridshells with scissor-like deployment mechanisms are the specialists among this group and are gaining increased interest from the scientific community in graphics~\cite{Panetta2019,Pillwein2020,Vekhter2019,Ren21}, engineering~\cite{Haskell21}, and design~\cite{Soriano2019}.
-They can be fabricated and assembled flat and space-saving and deployed to spatial shapes using simple mechanisms.
-This class of elastic structures omits the need for scaffolding during erection and features a built-in deployment mechanism.
-The members in the flat layouts are not parallel, which makes such grids rigid in the plane.
-However, they are not rigid in space due to their elements' flexibility w.r.t. bending, and twisting and deploy to form curved shapes.
+\paragraph{Scissor-like Deployable Gridshells} A class of deployable elastic structures closely related to our work employs scissor-like mechanisms.
+These systems have been studied in computer graphics \cite{Panetta2019,Pillwein2020,Vekhter2019,Ren21}, engineering \cite{Haskell21}, and design \cite{Soriano2019}.
+They can be fabricated and assembled in a compact, planar state and deployed into spatial configurations through built-in kinematic mechanisms, reducing the need for scaffolding during erection.

-X-Shells \cite{Panetta2019,X_shells_pavilion} are composed of straight or curved elements with arbitrary cross-sections and rotational one degree-of-freedom (DoF) joints.
-They are deployed by using torque actuators, which act on the joints.
-Other works \cite{Soriano2019, Haskell21} use straight, thin lamellae and rotational one DoF joints and approximate simple target surfaces.
-Elastic geodesic grids \cite{Pillwein2020, Pillwein2020a, pillwein2021, Pillwein2021b} are similar to the former structures, except lamellae are joined by sliding connections, which have one rotational and two translational DoF (refer to Figure \ref{fig:notches_abstract} or a depiction).
-The grids act like a one DoF linkage, and they deploy by either changing an internal angle or pulling at two corners of a grid.
+X-Shells \cite{Panetta2019,X_shells_pavilion} employ straight or curved elements connected by rotational one degree-of-freedom joints and are actuated through joint rotation.
+Other approaches use straight lamellae with rotational joints to approximate target surfaces \cite{Soriano2019,Haskell21}.
+Elastic geodesic grids (EGG) \cite{Pillwein2020,Pillwein2020a,pillwein2021,Pillwein2021b} extend this idea by employing sliding connections with one rotational and two translational degrees of freedom (see Figure~\ref{fig:notches_abstract}).
+These grids behave as one-degree-of-freedom mechanisms and deploy by changing an internal angle or by pulling at selected boundary points.